mohamadtaj/FairSL/README.md

 |  Local learning | --mode local  |

 ## Dataset Preparation:
-The CIFAR10 and Reuters newswire datasets will be automatically downloaded by the program.
+The CIFAR10, CIFAR100, Fashion-MNIST, and Reuters newswire datasets will be automatically downloaded by the program.
 For the other six datasets, the user should download the datasets prior to running the code and put them in a folder named **datasets** in the same directory as the app files.
 Here are the links to download each dataset and the directories that should be created for each:

 | Dataset  | Download Link | Path |